CITY of ALBUQUERQUE

 The Mayor, the Chief Administrative Officer, the Chairperson of the Council Committee of the Whole, and the Council President shall constitute a joint review committee of the Budget.
 This committee shall meet at least quarterly or at the call of either the Mayor or the Council President.
 The committee shall review preliminary year end reports, summary financial and management reports, revenue forecasts, status of the current year budget and budget issues, and discuss all matters concerning the contents and format of the city annual operating budget and the city's goals and objectives, prior to introduction to the City Council.]

 [The budget proposal shall be printed and indexed prior to its submittal to the Council.]
-Sufficient [printed] copies [requested prior by City Council,] of the budget proposal shall be prepared [by City Administration] to allow for distribution to members of the Council, city department heads, and other interested parties as may be deemed reasonable by the Chief Administrative Officer or [their] [his] designee [no later than April 1].
+Sufficient [printed] copies [requested prior by City Council,] of the budget proposal shall be prepared [by City Administration] to allow for distribution to members of the Council, City department heads, and other interested parties as may be deemed reasonable by the Chief Administrative Officer or [their] [his] designee [no later than three (3) calendar days after submission of the proposed budget].

 [(C) Definition.
 As used in this section AMEND includes complete revision or substitution.]

-(A) A Conference Committee on the Budget shall meet to help resolve any disagreements between the Mayor and the Council concerning the city budget.
-The Conference Committee on the Budget shall consist of the members of the Budget Review Committee.
+(A) [Per Article VII: Section 6 of the City Charter, a] Conference Committee on the Budget shall meet to help resolve any disagreements between the Mayor and the Council concerning the City budget.
+The Conference Committee on the Budget shall consist [of six members, three of whom shall be designated by the Mayor and three of whom shall be designated by the Council.] [of the members of the Budget Review Committee.]

 (B) In the period from March 1 through the adoption of the annual operating budget, the Conference Committee on the Budget shall meet at the request of the Mayor or any Councilor.
 The following procedures shall govern this process: